As a result of collections of old postcards, many places

 From as far west as Idaho and as far east as

-Pennsylvania the Mississippi River and its tributaries flow
+Pennsylvania the Mississippi River and its tributaries flow down

-Valley to New Orleans.
+the Valley to New Orleans.
 Carrying every drop of water that

-flows down two-thirds of the continent, the Mississippi River,
+flows down two-thirds of the continent, the Mississippi River, with

-its banks lined with countless trees, is flanked at New Orleans
+its banks lined with countless trees, is flanked at New Orleans by

-many miles of wharves which makes the City the second port
+many miles of wharves which makes the City the second port of

-United States in value of foreign commerce.
+the United States in value of foreign commerce.

 Publisher: Curt Teich, Chicago